 Italian at its (vegetarian!) finest.

 It is a huge misconception that vegetarian food is not as satisfying or filling as meat.
 For proof, look no further than this hot, cheesy, baked eggplant parmesan recipe.
 This late-summer Italian-American specialty tastes absolutely delicious, a perfect combination of breaded and pan-fried eggplant slices layered with fresh marinara and plenty of melted mozzarella, baked until bubbly.

 You’ll also like: Classic Italian Meatballs and Late Summer Minestrone

 Fried Eggplant Parmesan vs. Unfried Eggplant Parmesan

 There are a lot of recipes for some variation of eggplant parmesan.
 Usually touted as faster or lighter than versions such as, say, this one, these eggplant parm recipes may taste good.
 These recipes may even more healthy and easy to prepare.
 But ultimately, they are eggplant parm “lite.”

-So this eggplant parmesan recipe is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley and a sprinkle of parmesan cheese or pecorino-Romano.
+So this eggplant parm is the real deal: the old-school, fried eggplant parmesan you’d see at your Italian-American grandmom’s table, or at the neighborhood Italian restaurant, inevitably served with a big ol’ side of spaghetti, garnished with some parsley and a sprinkle of parmesan cheese or pecorino-Romano.